almounah/orsted-doc/src/content/docs/intro/1-introduction.md

 `orsted-client` was made using `grumble` go package.
 For any command, you can add `--help` after and get help.

-The `Tab` is enable and allow autocompletion.
+The `Tab` is enabled and allow autocompletion.

 - **Many more stuff**